datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/keycloak/README.md

 ```

 ## Nginx
-Follow this [link](https://github.com/hackcoderr/iudx-deployment/tree/master/Docker-Swarm-deployment/single-node/resource-server/nginx) first for deploying the nginx and then change the following staff in nginx deployment.
+Follow this [link](https://github.com/hackcoderr/iudx-deployment/tree/master/Docker-Swarm-deployment/single-node/resource-server/nginx) first for deploying the nginx and then change the following staff in nginx directory.

 - [nginx image](https://hub.docker.com/_/nginx) with version ``1.20`` is used for keycloak.